OWASP/AppSecEurope2018/about/supporters.md

 <h1>{{page.title}}</h1>

 OWASP AppSec Europe would like to thank the following supporters for helping to spread the word about our European conference 3<sub>rd</sub> - 6<sub>th</sub> of July, 2018.

 <a href="contact">Let us know</a> if you would like to become a supporter of AppSec Europe.
-There are no finances required to be a supporter, essentially the arrangement is:
+Community Supporters only need to do the following:
 <ul>
 <li>Supporters commit to sending (at least 3) communications (e-mail/twitter/linkedin/etc) to their groups regarding the AppSec conference.</li>
 <li>Copy us in the first communication, provide us with your logo and URL and we will add that to the supporters page on the conference website.</li>